Going to Bed Under Difficulties: Production and release

 Méliès plays the man in the film.
 An editing effect called the substitution splice was used for the magically appearing clothes.
 An American catalogue mentions that the end of the film also uses fast motion photography as a special effect; if so, it is the only known Méliès film to do so.
 (It is difficult to verify whether fast motion was used at the end, since the last few seconds appear to be missing from the surviving print.)

 The film was released by Méliès's Star Film Company and numbered 312–313 in its catalogues.

 Historical significance

-Going to Bed Under Difficulties marks the first use of the sight gag in which a character, trying to undress, is foiled by magically appearing clothes.
+Going to Bed Under Difficulties marks the second use of the sight gag by Méliès in which a character, trying to undress, is foiled by magically appearing clothes; the first being Up-To-Date Spiritualism (1900).
 The gag was frequently recycled by rival studios over the following few years in a series of close imitations of the Méliès film, with titles such as Undressing Impossible (1901), Clothes Enchanted (1901), Undressing Extraordinary (1901), and The Inexhaustible Wardrobe (1902).

 The broader concept on which the film is founded, that of clothes on revolt, had previously appeared in Méliès's film The Bewitched Inn.
 The film historian Paolo Cherchi Usai notes that the film evokes the concept of a split personality, a constantly recurring theme in Méliès's work: